 Step 11 (optional)

-Pin your SLA breach/warning tags to your workspace to easily reference breached conversations.
-Follow the steps here to pin the tags to your workspace.
+Add your SLA breach/warning tags to your sidebar to easily reference breached conversations.
+Follow the steps here to add the tags to your sidebar.

 Front Analytics includes dedicated reporting on your SLA rules.
-For more details, check out our SLA report article.
+For more details, check out our SLAs report article.

 What happens when I change business hours in Analytics?